-The following policy reflects the consensus of opinion of the staff at William Hildyard Church of England Primary and Nursery School and had been reviewed by the Religious Education and Collective Worship subject lead.
-It will be brought before the full governing body for agreement at their next meeting.
+The following policy reflects the consensus of opinion of the staff at St. George's Church of England Primary School and had been reviewed by the Religious Education and Collective Worship subject lead.

 Religious Education in our school is taught through the Lincolnshire Agreed Syllabus.
 This policy has been drawn up as a result of staff discussion, and has the full agreement of the Governing Body.
 The implementation of this policy is the responsibility of the Head Teacher in conjunction with the R.E. and Collective Worship subject lead and all members of staff.